petervanderwalt/grblhal_docs/docs/04-Reference/complete-settings-reference.md

 ##### Tips & Tricks
 - For most users with up-to-date software, this setting can be set to disabled (`0`).
-- Enabling this can sometimes cause issues if serial data corruption occurs, as a random byte might be misinterpreted as a legacy command.

 ---